fdazen/fda-documentation/rates_set_up.md

 ###**Rate Classes**

-Although the system comes with a couple of rates already built-in, it will be good to start by creating a brand new rate.

- - In the Admin Settings, click on the blue link **Rate Classes** under section _Rates_ and click on the blue button _NEW_ at the bottom of the page:
+ - In the Admin Settings, click on the blue link **Rate Manager** under section _Rates_ and click on the blue button _NEW_ at the bottom of the page: